My Boxing Day garden massacre

 - Secure the membrane under your path edging (I used reclaimed bricks).

 - Empty gravel sacks, spreading it evenly with a rake – aim for a depth of 4-5cm.
-Spray with a hose on shower setting to settle dust.
+Spray with a hose on shower setting to settle the dust.

 Turfing the lawn